AshutoshPandey2001/Routing/README.md

 # AngularProject4

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
-To Run This Project firt Run comment in intigrated terminal 'npm install'
+To Run This Project first Run command in intigrated terminal 'npm install'

 ## Development server